cstahoviak/cherno-cpp/README.md

 - TODO

 ### Video #33: `Const` in C++
-- NOTE: This is where I picked up after the interview.
-I'm taking my time getting through the content now.
+- __NOTE__: _This is where I picked up after the interview.
+I'm taking my time getting through the content now._
-- A "promise" that something will not be changed (not actually strictly enforced).
+- `const` is a "promise" that something will not be changed (not actually strictly enforced).
 - `const int* ptr`: value at pointer location cannot be changed, i.e. cannot do `*ptr = 100;`, but the pointer can be re-assigned to a new address.
 - `int* const ptr`: The pointer cannot be assigned to a new address, but the value at the pointer location can be changed.
 - `const int* const ptr`: The pointer cannot be re-assigned to a new address and the value at the pointer location cannot be changed.